ManavalanG/UniProt-genome-annotations-hg19/README.md

 # Read this first:
 This repository was last updated for March-2017 UniprotKB release.
 Now, I have moved on to using BigBed files from UniProt, instead of Bed files used here.
-This recent work is available at repository[uniprot_genomic](https://github.com/ManavalanG/uniprot_genomic).
+This recent work is available at repository [uniprot_genomic](https://github.com/ManavalanG/uniprot_genomic).

 # UniProt in hg19 coordinates
 UniProt provides [human genome annotation data](http://bit.ly/2mqJMjP) enabling mapping of amino acid annotations directly to reference genome coordinates, but they are available only in hg38 coordinates.
 See this publication for more info: